Marblehead Lawn Renovation Services

 Comprehensive Site Assessment & Soil Testing Requirements for Marblehead's Coastal Sandy Loam & Marine Clay

-A thorough site assessment is the foundation of successful lawn renovation in Marblehead, where soils range from glacial till to marine clay and coastal sandy loam.
+A thorough site assessment is the foundation of successful lawn renovation in Marblehead, where soils range from glacial till and marine clay to sandy coastal loams.
 Begin with mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory, including pH (typically 5.5-6.5 acidic), nutrient levels, organic matter, and heavy metal screening for older properties.
-Use the USDA Web Soil Survey to identify local soil series and drainage characteristics—expect seasonal high water tables (12-36 inches), compaction, and variable depth to bedrock.
+Use the USDA Web Soil Survey to identify local soil series and drainage characteristics—expect seasonal high water tables (12-36 inches), compaction in glacial till, and low fertility in sandy soils.
 Assessment protocols should include:

-- Thatch depth measurement (renovation if >0.5 inches)
+- Thatch depth measurement (>0.5 inches triggers renovation)

 - Soil compaction testing (penetrometer or screwdriver)